Fruit and Vegetable Nutrition Chart

 Green Foods

-Why they're important: Green foods often contain chlorophyll, along with nutrients like vitamin K, folate, and lutein that support eyes, bones, and overall health.
+Why they matter: Green foods often contain nutrients that support eyes, bones, digestion, and overall health.

 • Green apples